UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions About Electricity Facts Labels

 Retail electric providers are legally required to make this document easily accessible to consumers.
-You can typically locate your current label by logging into your online customer portal and checking your plan documents.
+You can locate your current label by logging into your online customer portal and checking your plan documents.
 Providers must also display it on their sign-up pages before you complete a transaction, and they frequently attach it as a link inside contract renewal emails.

 Do fixed-rate and variable-rate plans use the same type of label?